|

 What Is Considered a High Efficiency Air Conditioner?

-A split system central air conditioner - must meet or exceed 16 SEER and 13 EER; package system central air conditioners must meet or exceed 14 SEER and 12 EER.
+A split system central air conditioner - must meet or exceed 16 SEER and 13 EER; package system central air conditioners must meet or exceed 14 SEER and 12 SEER.

 An air source heat pump - must meet or exceed 15 SEER and 12.5 EER and 8.5 HSPF, in order to qualify for the tax credit.
 Package heat pump systems must meet or exceed 14 SEER and 12 SEER and 8 HSPF.